The Lord Speaks to Samuel

 Story Overview:

-While the young Samuel was sleeping, the Lord called his name.
-Not recognizing the voice, Samuel ran to the elderly Eli, thinking it was him.
-When the voice continued to call Samuel, Eli told him to listen because it must be the Lord speaking.
+While young Samuel was sleeping, the Lord called his name.
+Not recognizing the voice, Samuel ran to the elderly Eli, mistakenly thinking it was him.
+When the voice continued to call Samuel, Eli told him to listen carefully.
+The voice must be the voice of the Lord.
 The Lord did speak to Samuel and told him that Eli’s sons would not be the new priests of Israel.
 Samuel would be.
 Samuel served the Lord as long as he lived as a Priest, Judge, and Prophet.

 Background Study: